sfc-gh-kgaputis/snowcli2-examples/README.md

-# SnowCLI 2.0 usage
+# Snowflake CLI 2.0 examples
+This project contains various examples of how to use the new version of Snow CLI (currently 2.0.0-alpha.1).

+**NOTE:**  Snowflake CLI is still in Private Preview, and this project uses a prerelease version of the tool.
+Please refer to the [snowcli git repo](https://github.com/Snowflake-Labs/snowcli) for more information on participating in the Private Preview.

 For more information, please see the [Snow CLI Guide](https://docs.snowflake.com/LIMITEDACCESS/snowcli/snowcli-guide).
-Since this is an alpha release,  the documentation may not reflect the latest features.

 ## Environment setup
 ### Conda install
 ```